Last Updated on March 22, 2026

 - Bus – You can also take a bus from Avenida de Pescia for €1.60 one way.
 It departs from the bus stop on the opposite side from the ticket booth.
 The bus has Cueva de Nerja displayed up front.
 Tickets need to be purchased at the ticket booth.

-- Taxi – the most convenient way is to just hop in a taxi.
-There are plenty of them lined up alongside the bus station.
+- Taxi -you can also hop in a taxi.
+There are always a few lined up alongside the bus station.
 One way ride shouldn’t be more than €10.

 Visit one of the beaches in Nerja